truthcoin/www.truthcoin.info/_posts/2015-12-28-blocksize-conversation.md

 #### Implications

-Camp D would feel more comfortable if the decision-making process became more transparent (or longer, and more difficult to subvert), or, perhaps, if Satoshi reappeared (or new info was learned about his design).
+<font color="green">Flavor</font> D would lose relevance if the decision-making process became more transparent (or longer, and more difficult to subvert), or, perhaps, if Satoshi reappeared (or new info was learned about his design).

-However, Camp D is unlikely to ever desire the blocksize (or anything else about Bitcoin) to change, absent some existential threat.
-If Litecoin, or Ethereum, ever grew so as to be taken seriously, this might persuade Camp D to increase the blocksize.
+However, <font color="green">Flavor</font> D rarely, if ever, allows the blocksize (or anything else about Bitcoin) to change.
+Perhaps the sole counterexample would be an existential threat: if Litecoin, or Ethereum, ever grew so as to be taken seriously, this might persuade <font color="green">Flavor</font> D aficionados to rethink the relevance of the social contract, and increase the blocksize.

-#### Subcamp D2 - "Moral Hazard" / Antifragility
+#### Sub<font color="green">Flavor</font> D2 - "Moral Hazard" / Antifragility

 Some people try to avoid doing things "the easy way".
 There's some wisdom to it: "the crutch begets atrophy", "comfort is where we stop growing", "necessity is the mother of invention", and so forth.